 Tripura is the second largest state in India cultivating raw rubber next to Kerala.

-Attractions to look at:
+Attractions to look at

-Tripura Sundari temple:
+Tripura Sundari temple

-The name of Tripura is even evolved from the god of Tripura Sundari, one of 51 Shakthipeedas in India, the temple is the identity of the state located in Udaipur.
+The name of Tripura even evolved from the god of Tripura Sundari, one of 51 Shakthipeedas in India, the temple is the identity of the state located in Udaipur.

-The tribal communities of Tripura show us the ancient side of the state, with histories older than the birth of Christ the state stands high in nature, architecture, and craft, of course, if you plan to get lost into the nature, pack your bag and go to the five giant mountains of Tripura, you feel peace and the soul will surely dance to the music of the region.
+The tribal communities of Tripura show us the ancient side of the state, with histories older than the birth of Christ the state stands high in nature, architecture, and craft, of course, if you plan to get lost in nature, pack your bag and go to the five giant mountains of Tripura, you feel peace and the soul will surely dance to the music of the region.

-To feel the ancient ethnic culture and crafts that make wonders from the hands of tribal peoples, fruits that give us honey and mountains that give us memories to look at, Tripura is one such spot of pleasant and astonishing place to wander in.
+To feel the ancient ethnic culture and crafts that make wonders from the hands of tribal peoples, fruits that give us honey, and mountains that give us memories to look at, Tripura is one such spot of pleasant and astonishing place to wander in.